LambdaLabs/docsy-lambda-docs/content/en/cloud/network-bandwidth.md

 {{% alert title="Note" color="info" %}}
 Some sites limit transfer speeds.
 This is known as _bandwidth throttling_.

-**Lambda GPU Cloud doesn't limit your transfer speeds but can't control other sites' use of bandwidth throttling.**
+**Lambda GPU Cloud doesn't limit your transfer speeds** but can't control other sites' use of bandwidth throttling.

-Further, real-world network bandwidth depends on a variety of factors, including the total number of connections opened by your applications and overall network utilization.
+Further, **real-world network bandwidth depends on a variety of factors**, including the total number of connections opened by your applications and overall network utilization.
 {{% /alert %}}